 Previously, there were more or less two approaches, in practice totally independent of each other.
 The first was the traditional private business only approach with no links to social economy or civil society.
 It was quite an elitist approach concerned only with the “real” economy; the other being considered the economy of the poor.
 In most cases, this type of local development was not active in poor urban neighbourhoods or in regions with high unemployment; or, put differently, it was more active in more prosperous places.

-The other type of local development, initiative not by the business community, but often by community organisations (civil society) was concerned with high unemployment, lower income communities, younger generations moving out, etc.
+The other type of local development, initiative not by the business community, but often by community organizations (civil society) was concerned with high unemployment, lower income communities, younger generations moving out, etc.

 However, there are still are problems and challenges.
 For instance, in a minority of cases CLDs are not very open to social economy.
 They still see entrepreneurship as a question of the individual entrepreneur.
 They do not regard collective entrepreneurship - cooperatives or non-profit enterprises - as good as private business.
 In other cases, there is a lack of trust in civil society and the municipal authorities want to control the whole process.

-There are also many places where the CLD is the tool for all actors in a community to organise.
-For example, if a large multi-national corporation closes down a mine or a factory, many times the whole community mobilises with the CLD as the focal point for organising “resistance” and for advocating government intervention to prevent the closure or develop a special programme for the region.
+There are also many places where the CLD is the tool for all actors in a community to organize.
+For example, if a large multi-national corporation closes down a mine or a factory, many times the whole community mobilizes with the CLD as the focal point for organizing “resistance” and for advocating government intervention to prevent the closure or develop a special programme for the region.

 From 1970 to 1995, the rate of unemployment for Quebec province was always about 2 percentage points higher than the Canadian average.
 In the last years, including the downturn of the economy since 2008, the average rate in Quebec province is the same as the Canadian average.
 Even if impossible to prove, one of the explanations for this is certainly the social economy and the local development policies decided by the government, in agreement with the social partners .